 Can I delete the information I have provided to SFAC?

-Yes, you have a right to be forgotten for any information SFAC has about you in certain circumstances however we may need to retain information for tax and accounting purposes.
-You can ask information is deleted if it is no longer needed for a specific task, withdraw consent for communications, to comply with a legal obligation, if we misuse your data or there is no just reason for us to retain it.
+In certain circumstances, you have a right to ask us to delete any information we hold about you.We may need to retain information for specific reasons, for example tax and accounting purposes.
+You can ask that information is deleted if (a) it is no longer needed for the purpose for which it was collected; (b) you withdraw consent for communications; (c) the information must be erased to comply with a legal obligation to which SFAC is subject; (d) we misuse your data; or (e) there is no just reason for us to retain it.

-You can also restrict what we can do with the information we have.
-For example, ask us not to use it if you think the information we have is inaccurate until this is rectified, where there is a dispute between us about our need to retain information that you wish us to delete.
+In certain circumstances, you can also restrict what we can do with the information we have.
+For example, you can ask us not to use your information if (a) you think it is inaccurate in order to allow us to rectify it; or (b) there is a dispute between us about our need to retain information that you wish us to delete.

 Can I change what communication I want to have with SFAC?